lwesterhof/semaphore/README.md

 - [xkcdbot](examples/xkcdbot.py), replies with latest XKCD comic

 ## Changelog
+**v0.7.1**
+* Support for decorators to register handlers
+* Support for sending delivery receipts
+* Mark messages as read by default

 **v0.7.0**
 * Compatibility with signald 0.10.0+
 * Support for multiple replies/reactions by handler